Huge discounts on Apple laptops and tablets at Best Buy

 You can find all of the information on Best Buy's sale site.
 Here's a selection of the best deals we found:

 - $70 off Bose SoundTrue Ultra in-ear headphones: Just $60 for these wired Bose in-ear headphones.
-CNET's Bose SoundTrue Ultra review
+Read CNET's Bose SoundTrue Ultra review.

-- $300 off Samsung Galaxy phones with activation: Save $300 on the Samsung Note 8, Galaxy S9 or Galaxy S9 Plus with activation on Verizon, Sprint and AT&T.
+- $300 off Samsung Galaxy phones with activation: Save $300 on the Samsung Note 8, Galaxy S9 or Galaxy S9 Plus with activation on Verizon, Sprint or AT&T.

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.